-- Medicare Advantage Disenrollment Period (January 1 to February 14): If you change your mind and want to go back to Original Medicare, you can use this period to disenroll from your Medicare Advantage plan.
-In addition, regardless of whether your Medicare Advantage plan included prescription drug coverage, you can also use this time to enroll in a Medicare Prescription Drug Plan.
-These are the only two changes you can make during this period.
+- Medicare Advantage Open Enrollment Period (OEP), January 1 to March 31: If you have a Medicare Advantage plan, and change your mind and want to go back to Original Medicare, you can use this period to disenroll from your plan.
+You can also use this time to enroll in a stand-alone Medicare prescription drug plan if you dropped a Medicare Advantage plan.

 - Special Election Period: Outside of the above periods, you can only make changes to your Medicare Part D coverage if you qualify for a Special Election Period.
 Some examples of situations that may qualify you include (but aren’t limited to) moving into a nursing home, moving out of your Medicare plan’s service area, or losing your Medicaid eligibility.

 Comparing Medicare Part D coverage in New Hampshire

 As noted above, Original Medicare does not cover prescription medication except in limited cases.
 If you’re enrolled in Original Medicare in New Hampshire and want additional coverage, a Medicare Prescription Drug Plan can help cover the costs of eligible brand-name and generic prescription medications.
 Or, if you prefer the convenience of having all of your coverage under one plan, you may want to consider enrolling in a Medicare Advantage Prescription Drug plan instead.